ahmedaliashraf/Imgur_Downloader/README.md

 I do not claim this is the first to do this.
-In fact, considering the amount of people who want to have this capability, I am rather certain that something like this already exists that achieves similar results in this manner or completely differently
+In fact, considering the amount of people who want to have this capability, I am rather certain that something like this already exists that achieves similar results in this manner or completely differently.

+Hope this can be as useful to you as it is to me.
+No executable yet, so some assembly required (basically run with a python IDE with the used libraries installed).